 Hector wasn’t entirely sure what differentiated el camello from la llama.
 They were both beige, slightly sweet, bloblike, and crunchy.
 But he didn’t have the means to tell Mamá that animal crackers weren’t the pedagogical tool she thought they were—you had to have prior knowledge of the animal’s shape to guess what features the blobs were trying to approximate—and so his strategy was to figure out what she was pointing to and put it in his mouth.

 “¡Bueno! ¡Un camello!“

 Hector was coating the amputated back legs of el camello in toddler spit.
 The remaining cracker, he bashed into particles against the high chair.
 This was all exploratory.
-Through multiple trials, he could conclude that objects of this type shared important properties: they tasted like a dimly sweet cardboard box with a flavor that lingered in the back of your mouth, smashing them to smithereens against a hard surface made these satisfying crumbs, and Mamá wouldn’t take them away if he put them in his mouth.
+Through multiple trials, he could conclude that objects of this type shared important properties: they tasted like a dimly sweet cardboard box with a flavor that lingered in the back of your mouth, they made these satisfying crumbs when smashed to smithereens against a hard surface, and Mamá wouldn’t take them away if he put them in his mouth.
 The crumbs weren’t bad to eat either.
 There were more crackers in his bowl than he could count—more than six—and if Mamá was going to name those too, he was doubting his ability to keep up.
 With the dexterity of an arcade claw game, he picked up a fresh one.